Vietnam-Russia Tropical Centre: Departments and facilities

+Achievements

-After more than 36 years of construction and fulfillment of tasks, VRTC has become a multidisciplinary tropical science and technology organization with position and professional reputation affirmed in Vietnam, Russia, and globally.
-Its scientific and technological contributions have significantly supported national defense, security, and socio-economic development.
+After more than 36 years of construction and fulfillment of tasks, VRTC has become a multidisciplinary tropical science and technology organisation with position and professional reputation affirmed in Vietnam, Russia, and globally.
+Its scientific and technological contributions have significantly supported national defence, security, and socio-economic development.

 As a bridge in science and technology between Vietnam and Russia, the Center has maintained proven working relationships with numerous Russian scientific organizations and experts.
 It has also proactively developed partnerships beyond Russia, laying the groundwork for deeper, broader, and more effective international collaborations in the future.

-Through its achievements, the Center has actively contributed to strengthening and developing the traditional friendship and comprehensive strategic partnership between Vietnam and the Russian Federation.
+Through its achievements, the center has actively contributed to strengthening and developing the traditional friendship and comprehensive strategic partnership between the two countries.